-The Counseling & Career Development Center staff is available to work with faculty and staff of UWG in three main ways.
+The Counseling Center staff is available to work with faculty and staff of UWG in three main ways.

 We are available to consult with faculty and staff, campus groups and organizations, administrative offices, or others who may be concerned about issues affecting the personal and academic well being of students.
 We can assist with student crises, help to assess a difficult situation, facilitate interventions, identify resources, and make referrals where appropriate.

-What Happens for a Student at the Counseling & Career Development Center?
+What Happens for a Student at the Counseling Center?

 Students should make appointments themselves when possible.
 If you are meeting with the student, you may help him or her with this process by offering the use of your telephone.

-During the first visit to the Counseling & Career Development Center, the student will complete some basic information forms before meeting with a counselor.
+During the first visit to the Counseling Center, the student will complete a brief evaluation before meeting with a counselor.
 This often takes about 10-15 minutes.
 From that counselors determine when the student will be seen for an intake appointment.
 (If the student is in crisis, he or she will be seen right away.)

 In meeting with the counselor, the student will have the opportunity to talk about issues that are of concern to him or her.
-The counselor will assess the needs of the student, and present ways that the Counseling & Career Development Center and other student services may be able to help meet these needs.
-Services at the Counseling & Career Development Center are provided free of charge, and all information is confidential.
+The counselor will assess the needs of the student, and present ways that the Counseling Center and other student services may be able to help meet these needs.
+Services at the Counseling Center are provided free of charge and all information is confidential.

-If it appears that the student is in crisis and needs to be accompanied to the Counseling & Career Development Center, you may consider accompanying the student yourself.
+If it appears that the student is in crisis and needs to be accompanied to the Counseling Center, you may consider accompanying the student yourself.

 Our offices are open 8:00am-5:00pm Monday through Friday.
 We have an on-call counselor available at all times.

-More extensive crisis information and resources are available at http://www.westga.edu/UWGCares.
+More extensive crisis information and resources are available at UWGCares.